Skip to main content

 Good to know

-The healthcare visa is not decorative paperwork
+The healthcare visa is part of the file

 The FPS Public Health provides a specific route for foreign diplomas in healthcare professions.
 Skip that layer and the rest of the file does not hold together cleanly.